DanielKotik/Optical-beams-MEEP/README.md

 # Optical-beams-MEEP
 FDTD simulation of reflection and refraction of polarised optical (vortex) beams at plane and curved dielectric interfaces based on [Meep](https://github.com/stevengj/meep) as underlying FDTD simulation software package.
 The mathematical description of the currently implemented beam profiles is outlined in a [Jupyter notebook](https://github.com/DanielKotik/Optical-beams-MEEP/blob/Airy_beam/beam_profiles.ipynb).

 Originally, these scripting files have been used in studying optical beam shifts providing independet numerical simulations.
-With regards to their easy extensibility, the ease and widespread use of the powerful [Meep](https://github.com/stevengj/meep) tool, these files could be easily adapted to other and possibly more complicated beam/interface setups.
+With regards to their easy extensibility, the ease and widespread use of the powerful [Meep](https://github.com/stevengj/meep) tool, these files can easily be adapted to other and possibly more complicated beam/interface setups.

 The provided files (and features) are:
 *   Scheme configuration file for Gaussian beams (2d) impinging upon planar, concave and convex dielectric interfaces